A must-read for athletes: Help for exercise burnout and weakened immunity

-A study published in the Nutrition Journal revealed that competitive male cyclists using a probiotic supplement had a 50 percent decrease in symptoms of upper respiratory tract infection.
+A 2011 study published in the Nutrition Journal revealed that competitive male cyclists using a probiotic supplement had a 50-percent decrease in symptoms of upper respiratory tract infection.

 The randomized control trial, conducted in 2011, took a sample of 99 people, 64 of which were male and 35 were female.
 They were all an average age of 35 years old and all competitive cyclists.
 For 11 weeks, participants were randomly assigned to receive either a placebo or a probiotic supplement.

-Getting into the habit of exercising from a young age can change gut bacteria for the better, improving metabolism and brain health over a lifetime.4
+Getting into the habit of exercising from a young age can change gut bacteria for the better, improving metabolism and brain health over a lifetime.3

-Looking for the right supplement pack to rev up your workout?
-Exercisers and athletes love our Body Ecology Protein Power Bundle.
+Looking for the right supplements to rev up your workout?
+Exercisers and athletes love our plant-based sports performance pack.

 While researchers in the original Nutrition Journal study concluded that more studies were needed to determine why there was a difference between genders, they did look at pro-inflammatory and anti-inflammatory cytokines as possibly being responsible for the variation.